Kudaes/EPI/README.md

 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p 1337

 In case that you need to enable the `DEBUG` privilege to perform the injection, you can use the flag `-d`.
-Also, the use of indirect syscalls in the injector can be enabled using the `-i` flag
+Also, the use of indirect syscalls in the injector can be enabled using the `-i` flag.

 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p 1337 -d -i